Linda M. Lopez: New Mexico Senate

 Lopez was first elected to the New Mexico Senate in 1996, representing a district that includes the southwest portion of Albuquerque, New Mexico.
 She has served since 1997 and is the longtime chair of the Senate Rules Committee.
 She was also the Chairman of the Bernalillo County Democratic Party from 2003 to 2004.
 She was an unsuccessful candidate for the Democratic nomination for Lieutenant Governor of New Mexico in 2010, coming fourth out of five candidates.

 Lopez ran for the Democratic nomination for governor in the 2014 New Mexico gubernatorial election.
 She came in last place in the Democratic primary election: state Attorney General Gary King won the nomination with about 35% of the vote, Santa Fe Mayor Alan Webber received about 23%, Lawrence Rael received about 20%, Howie Morales received about 14%, and Lopez received about 8%.

 In the Senate, Lopez has supported renewable energy mandates and a moratorium on fracking.
 She supported allowing unaffiliated voters to participate in primary elections, increased funding for early childhood education and other early childhood services, and the use of emergency powers to combat the COVID-19 pandemic in New Mexico.
 Lopez voted in favor of medical marijuana in New Mexico and stated that, "With proper oversight and structure, I will support legalizing recreational marijuana."
 She has supported legislation to mandate the wearing of body-worn cameras by almost all state and local law enforcement officers in New Mexico.
-A supporter of abortion rights, Lopez sponsored legislation to remove from New Mexico's statute books the state's 1969 anti-abortion law, which has been largely unenforceable since Roe v.
+A supporter of abortion rights, Lopez sponsored legislation to remove from New Mexico's statute books the state's 1969 anti-abortion law, which had been largely unenforceable at the time because of Roe v.
 Wade (1973); the proposal failed in a 24-18 vote in the state Senate.

 Lopez has sponsored legislation in 2019 to create a task force to design a monument at the site of the Battle of Glorieta Pass, an 1862 American Civil War battle in which Union forces beat back a Confederate Army advance.